sasakocic/trip-sorter/README.md

 ## Assumptions

-- Since the result is only one list, I assume that input receives boarding cards for just one particular trip and we just need to sort them.
+- Since the result is only one list, I assume that input receives boarding cards for just one particular trip, and we just need to sort them.
 - To cover all variations of output without introducing artificial intelligence, I will assume that cards have `Sit in seat 45B.` or `No seat assignment.` written on them.
 Having a field seat would be considered otherwise.

 ## Installation